 Figure 1: EpiMatrix Cluster analysis.
 As an example, consider the flu HA peptide, an epitope known to be promiscuously immunogenic.
-It scores extremely high for all 8 alleles in EpiMatrix.
+It scores extremely high for all nine alleles in EpiMatrix.
 The deviation from a value expected for a random sequence is + 17.62.
 Deviation scores greater than 10 are significant and considered to be likely promiscuous epitopes.
 The high scores across alleles in the third frame of this peptide form a pattern known as an EpiBar.
 This band-like pattern is characteristic of promiscuous epitopes.

 Figure 2: Identifying effector epitope clusters (regional immunogenic potential in yellow) within whole proteins

 Potential immunogenicity is not evenly distributed across the length of a protein but tends to cluster.
-Each overlapping 9-mer frame (rows) is given a score for likelihood to bind with each of eight common Class II HLA alleles (columns).
+Each overlapping 9-mer frame (rows) is given a score for likelihood to bind with each of nine common Class II HLA alleles (columns).
 Medium blue shading indicates a score in the top 5% and dark blue shading indicates a score in the top 1%.
 Blue shading indicates all other scores (neutral); scores in the top 10% (but below the top 5%) are shown but are not considered significant.
 Blue outline indicates the span of the cluster.
 EpiVax also (uniquely) identifies Tregitopes (T regulatory epitopes) in green that may reduce immunogenicity)

 Figure 3: OptiMatrix “logo” report showing individual contribution to binding averaged across alleles and frames.
-The size and color of the amino acid residue is keyed to its contribution to binding across frames for eight selected class II alleles (see below).
+The size and color of the amino acid residue is keyed to its contribution to binding across frames for nine selected class II alleles (see below).
 OptiMatrix scores are also shown.